Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Both Docker Swarm and Kubernetes support Role-Based Access Control (RBAC).
 However, Docker Swarm nodes also implement TLS mutual encryption and authentication to protect what they communicate with each other.

-However, Docker has the busier update schedule.
-It may be because it provides for many tools, including Docker Engine, Hub, Compose, and Docker for Windows and Mac.
+However, Docker has a more frequent update schedule.
+It may be because it provides many tools, including Docker Engine, Hub, Compose, and Docker for Windows and Mac.

-Quick reminder.
-If you plan to upgrade your existing installation, always create a backup first.
-In case an update does not work as expected, you can always roll back to the stable, earlier version.
+Quick reminder: if you plan to upgrade your existing installation, always create a backup first.
+If an update does not work as expected, you can always roll back to the stable, earlier version.

 Kubernetes does not have a native networking solution.
 Meanwhile, Docker uses multi-host networking, so you can choose an overlay network for your services.
 During initialization or updates, the Swarm Manager automatically assigns addresses to the containers in the network.

 However, while Docker runs on a single node, Kubernetes runs across a cluster.
-Thus, Kunernetes nodes are able to more easily communicate with each other than Docker nodes.
+Thus, Kubernetes nodes can more easily communicate with each other than Docker nodes.

-In Kubernetes, PodTemplates describe how to create pods.
+In Kubernetes, PodTemplates describes how to create pods.
 They are included in workload resources such as Deployments, DaemonSets, and Jobs.
-For each workload resource, the controller uses the PodTemplate within the workload object to create actual pods.
+The controller uses the PodTemplate within the workload object for each workload resource to create actual pods.
 This PodTemplate belongs to whatever workload resource your app runs on.

 Here’s how Red Hat OpenShift compares with K8s.